Blog post

 Nela Lazarevic

-With a background in journalism, Nela Lazarevic worked as a Communications Specialist and Digital Marketing Specialist at ESTECO, the mother company of Cardanit, from 2016 to 2022.
+With a background in journalism, Nela Lazarevic worked as a Communications Specialist and Digital Marketing Specialist at ESTECO, the company behind Cardanit, from 2016 to 2022.

-With a background in journalism, Nela Lazarevic worked as a Communications Specialist and Digital Marketing Specialist at ESTECO, the mother company of Cardanit, from 2016 to 2022.
+With a background in journalism, Nela Lazarevic worked as a Communications Specialist and Digital Marketing Specialist at ESTECO, the company behind Cardanit, from 2016 to 2022.

 Key ingredients for efficient process mapping